 These funds are treated as equity funds for taxation.
 The short-term capital gains (STCG) earned on the redemption of units within one year from the date of allotment are taxable at the rate of 15%.
 The long-term capital gains (LTCG) earned of redemption of units after one year are tax-free up to Rs 1 lakh.
 The LTCG over Rs 1 lakh is taxable at the rate of 10% without the benefit of indexation.

 4. How to Invest in Aggressive Hybrid Funds?

 Investing in aggressive hybrid funds is made paperless and hassle-free at ClearTax.

 Using the following steps, you can start your investment journey:

-Step 4: Invest in your favorite aggressive hybrid fund from amongst the hand-picked mutual funds
+Step 4: Invest in the most suitable aggressive hybrid fund from amongst the hand-picked mutual funds

 5. Top 5 Aggressive Hybrid Funds in India

-The following table represents the top 5 aggressive hybrid funds in India based on the past 3 year and 5 year returns.
-Investors may choose the funds based on a different investment horizon like 10 year returns.
+The following table represents the top 5 aggressive hybrid funds in India based on the past three and five-year returns.
+Investors may choose the funds based on a different investment horizon like ten-year returns.
 You may include other criteria like financial ratios as well.

 |Fund Name||3 year return (in %)||5 year return (in %)|

 |ICICI Prudential Equity & Debt Fund||13.69||18.90|